We all start somewhere.

 Michele’s track record shows she can get it done.

-In 2017 Michele is part of the legal team that brought justice to the family of Gabriel Taye, an 8-year-old child who committed suicide after being bullied.
+In 2017, Michele was part of the legal team that brought justice to the family of Gabriel Taye, an 8-year-old child who committed suicide after being bullied.
 The landmark 3-million-dollar settlement has changed the way bullying is handled.
-In just two years time, Cincinnati Public Schools has a new, data-driven approach that predicts bullying much like forecasters can predict storms allowing schools to get ahead of it.
+In just two years' time, Cincinnati Public Schools has a new, data-driven approach that predicts bullying much like forecasters can predict storms, allowing schools to get ahead of it.

-Michele also brought together students and young graduates to robustly support the Interfaith Worker Center’s successful coalition effort to bring healthy food to the Cincinnati Public Schools and to gather the civic and law enforcement leaders to support the Hamilton County Coroner’s effort to build the first crime lab in 50 years.
+While raising five children, Michele gave to the community every spare moment.
+This included bringing together students and young graduates to robustly support the Interfaith Worker Center’s successful coalition effort to bring healthy food to the Cincinnati Public Schools and to gather the civic and law enforcement leaders to support the Hamilton County Coroner’s effort to build the first crime lab in 50 years.

-Michele was part of the successful pro-bono effort to free Tyra Patterson after 23 years in prison for a crime she did not commit.
+As a lawyer, Michele was part of the successful pro-bono effort to free Tyra Patterson after 23 years in prison for a crime she did not commit.
 Michele is honored to remain a dear friend to Tyra.
-Co-counsel on the historic Sherry Chen case that brought justice to an Ohioan wrongfully accused and fired, the complaint Michele co-authored attracted the attention of U.S. Senator Roger Wicker’s team and a cite in the final report on the “the rogue police force” of the U.S. Department of Commerce that targeted Chinese Americans for years and now disbanded as a result.
+Co-counsel on the historic Sherry Chen case that brought justice to an Ohioan wrongfully accused and fired, the complaint Michele co-authored attracted the attention of U.S. Senator Roger Wicker’s team and a cite in the final report on the “rogue police force” of the U.S. Department of Commerce that targeted Chinese Americans for years and now disbanded as a result.

-In 2016, Michele was the endorsed Democratic candidate and the first mother to run for Ohio’s first Congressional district.
-Although having never ran before, Michele swept the Democratic precincts in the primary and then ran an energetic campaign that came close to winning Hamilton County.
-Her race won support from icons including Kathleen Kennedy Townsend and Gloria Steinem.
+In 2016, Michele was the endorsed Democratic candidate and the first mother to run for Ohio’s first congressional district.
+Although she had never run before, Michele swept the Democratic precincts in the primary and ran an energetic campaign that came close to winning Hamilton County.
+Her race won support from icons such as Kathleen Kennedy Townsend and Gloria Steinem.

-Before Michele suffered her own health setback, she studied how the law responds to changes in medicine and society and wrote on the subject, including as a legal co-author of a medical malpractice guide at a time of change, published by the American Bar Association.
-She sees a path for change now for the science there and now the law and policies can follow.
+Before Michele suffered her own health setback, she studied how the law responds to changes in medicine and society.
+She wrote on the subject, including as a legal co-author of a medical malpractice guide at a time of change, published by the American Bar Association.
+Because of her experience, she sees a path for change as the science is there, and now the law, the funding, and the policies can follow.